flightphp/core/README.md

 # This Branch

 This branch has the goal to provide a viable and optional middleware stack implementation with the lightest modification to the current code.
-Sacrificating PSR compliance (Flight isn't PSR compliant anyway).
+No PSR compliant implementation is provided (Flight isn't PSR compliant anyway).

 # Requirements